Introduction to Fashion Design

 In a nutshell

-You will also have the opportunity to undertake a work placement module in your second year, with past students doing placements at brands such as Alexander McQueen, Adam Lippes, Christopher Kane, Iris van Herpen, Jonathan Saunders, Markus Lupfer, Aitor Throup, Anna Sui, Vera Wang and Viktor & Rolf.
+You’ll have the opportunity to undertake a work placement module in your second year, with past students doing placements at brands such as Alexander McQueen, Adam Lippes, Christopher Kane, Iris van Herpen, Jonathan Saunders, Markus Lupfer, Aitor Throup, Anna Sui, Vera Wang, and Viktor & Rolf.

-Explore your individual talents through the application of the professional design process
+- Explore your individual talents and creativity through the application of the professional design process

-Study on a course ranked 11th in the Guardian's 2020 university league table for Fashion and Textiles courses
+- Study on a course awarded Best Programme for Undergraduate Fashion Design in the UK by The Business of Fashion in 2019, as well as ranked 11th in the Guardian's 2020 university league table for Fashion and Textiles courses

 This is for you if...

-You want to study in an environment where personal talent and individual potential are nurtured
+You want to study in an environment that will develop your personal talent and unlock your full potential.

 All about the course

-At the end of this level, you will undertake a work placement to develop your awareness and understanding of the fashion industry.
-Work placements can offer the opportunity for regional, national or international experience in fashion-related organisations.
+At the end of year two, you’ll undertake a work placement to develop your awareness and understanding of the fashion industry.
+Work placements offer the opportunity for regional, national or international experience in fashion-related organisations.

-Year three provides the opportunity to personalise an in-depth study through the negotiation of bespoke projects in line with your goals and ambitions.
-For the final project, self-direction and independent thinking are imperative.
-Work from your final module is exhibited at a fashion show in Manchester.
+Your third year on our bachelor’s degree in fashion designing provides the opportunity to personalise your studies to align with your interests and career goals.
+All your hard work will be put into practice in your final project.
+You’ll have the freedom to take your project in any direction you wish, and your work from this final module will be exhibited at a fashion show in Manchester.
 A number of our students will also be selected to take part in the prestigious annual Graduate Fashion Week event in London, where they will exhibit work alongside their peers and competitors.

 This module introduces the basic skills and knowledge required as part of the fashion design process.
 It aims to provide the essential foundation upon which your understanding and awareness of the conceptual processes are underpinned by your technical and creative responses.
 It also aims to generate a sense of confidence and encourage you to think and explore in an open and expansive manner, allowing you a period of exploration within which more personal and creative responses can be generated via 2D and 3D solutions.

-This module is delivered through a series of lectures, seminars and practical workshops involving the development and research of fashion thinking via short exercises and focused projects.
-The sessions also incorporate individual and group tutorials, and encourage an exchange of ideas and approaches to learning.
-Typically you will produce a research book, development boards and a final outcome that could be either in the form of 2D, 3D or digital formats.
-The content of work will be determined by individual projects and the your own interest in either design or styling.
+This module is delivered through a series of lectures, seminars, supervision sessions and practical workshops involving the development and research of fashion thinking via short exercises and focused projects.
+The sessions also incorporate individual and group tutorials to discuss student development and encourage an exchange of ideas and approaches to learning.
+Students have a series of lectures which will introduce them to topics surrounding the fashion industry.
+Typically, students will produce a book as a summary of everything they have learned in the lectures written along with visuals.
+Continuous formative feedback will be available in the form of tutor and peer-led group and individual crits.
+Students will give a presentation both visual and verbal.

 Exploring Creative Contexts: Fashion